davidfunnell/trax/README.md

 	    "deleted": "true"
     }

-    If you have have inserted a hat id that does not exist, you will recieve a response code of 400 BAD REQUEST.
+    If you have have inserted a service appointment id that does not exist, you will recieve a response code of 400 BAD REQUEST.
 The response should look as shown below.

     {
 	    "message": "Does not exist, Can't Delete"